IulianFrunza98/happy-tails-petshop/README.md

 Open your browser and navigate to `http://localhost:5173` (or the port shown in your terminal).

+### 💳 Payment Integration

+- The checkout page integrates PayPal Checkout sandbox for demo payment processing.
+- PayPal Buttons SDK is loaded dynamically on the checkout page.
+- Payments are processed in sandbox mode without requiring a backend.
+- On successful payment, the cart is cleared and the user is redirected to the products page.
+- This integration is suitable for portfolio demos and testing purposes.

 ---

 ## 🧪 Build for Production